chrille0313/chalmers-gpa-calculator/README.md

 1. Make sure the extension is enabled in Chrome (via the unpacked build or Web Store install).
 2. Navigate to [mex.portal.chalmers.se](https://mex.portal.chalmers.se) and sign in.
 3. Open the **Achievements** tab (Swedish: _Prestationer_).
-The GPA card will inject above the course table, and the popup will show the same stats.
+The GPA card will inject above the course table, and the popup offers quick instructions plus a button to open the correct page.

 ## Development